weaveworks/weave/docs/fastdp-crypto.md

 # Key derivation

-For each connection direction a different key (and salt) is used.
+For each connection direction a different AES-GCM key (and salt) is used.
 The keys are derived by applying HKDF (RFC 5869) to `SessionKey` which is derived by Mesh during the handshake.
 The current implementation does not do key rotations.